 The District is empowered, under its District Act, to levy taxes on all taxable property within its boundaries for the purpose of paying its voter approved general obligation bonds, subject to certain limitations in the District Act, the California Revenue and Taxation Code and the California Constitution.
-The District is authorized to sell general obligation bonds under Section 14 of the District Act, subject to the approval of a two-thirds (2/3) majority of those voters in a local election.
+The District is currently not authorized to sell general obligation bonds under Section 14 of the District Act.
+An amendment to the District Act, Section 17 to allow bonds to be paid by proceeds derived from an ad valorem property tax, subject to the approval of the State Legislature and the CA Governor, is required for the District to be able to issue general obligation bonds payable from ad valorem taxes, provided that the District obtains the approval of a two-thirds (2/3) majority of those voters in a local election.